History of Milton Keynes: Public art

-The Development Corporation had an ambitious public art programme and over 50 works were commissioned, mostly still extant.
-This programme also had two strands: a populist one which involved the local community in the works, the most famous of which is Liz Leyh's Concrete Cows, a group of concrete Friesian cows which have become the unofficial logo of the city; and a tradition of abstract geometrical art, such as Lilliane Lijn's Circle of Light hanging in the Midsummer Arcade of the Central Milton Keynes shopping centre.
+The Development Corporation had an ambitious public art programme that has been continued by the City Council with more than 220 works on show.
+The most well known of these include Liz Leyh's Concrete Cows, the Black Horse by Elisabeth Frink and many more.

 Demographics

 Unusually for a new town, Milton Keynes has arrived at a bias in favour of private sector investment, with about 80% of owner-occupied homes.
 The political climate determined this: previous new towns were mainly specified by Labour Governments to be primarily for social rent.
 Milton Keynes began the same way but was mainly built under Conservative governments who insisted on substantial private participation.

-Further development plans

-In January 2004, Deputy Prime Minister John Prescott announced the government's 'Expansion plans for Milton Keynes.'